yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 }
 ```

-### EVENT_UP_LOGIN_FINISHED
+### LOGIN FINISHED

-This event will be thrown when logging in to the social provider has finished successfully.
+The event `EVENT_UP_LOGIN_FINISHED` will be fired when logging in to the social provider has finished successfully.

 ``` objectivec
 // observe the event: